 TIP: Read our post about visiting Potsdam, one of the most interesting towns in Germany

-Tangermünde have several options in different price ranges.
-We stayed at Schulzens Hotel, a very comfortable hotel in the middle of the town.
+Tangermünde has several options in different price ranges.
+We stayed at the Schulzens Hotel, a very comfortable hotel in the middle of the town.
 With beautifully decorated, stylish rooms and a very good breakfast, this is a great option for accommodation in Tangermünde.

 Where to eat and drink in Tangermünde

-For a town this size, Tangermünde has surprisingly many options to choose from when the hunger set in.
+For a town this size, Tangermünde has surprisingly many options to choose from when hunger sets in.
 Mostly the restaurants serve traditional German food and local specialities, but there are also a few international restaurants.

 Schulzens Restaurant (at Schulzens Hotel) is another great option for food.
 With seating both indoors and outside in the garden or at the terrace, this restaurant serves large portions of modern, traditional food.

 For drinks, try Schulzens Brauerei (brewery), located in the backyard of the hotel.
 This small-scale brewery has many different beers on tap.
 If you prefer non-alcoholic drinks, try their brause (carbonated soft drink).
-The staff gladly explains about the beers and the brewing process.
-You can enjoy your drinks right there at the brewery, or in a lovely beer garden with a view, in the backyard.
+The staff gladly explains the beers and about the brewing process.
+You can enjoy your drinks right there at the brewery, or in a lovely beer garden with a view, of the backyard.